SergioMG33k/MSc-Bioinformatics-Excersises-and-Practices-/README.md

-# MSc Bioinformatics Exersises and Practices repository
+# MSc Bioinformatics Exercises and Practices repository
-Here have been uploaded some of my coding exersices and practices realized during MSc in Bioinformatics and computational Biology at Autonomous University of Madrid.
+Here have been uploaded some of my coding exercises and practices realized during MSc in Bioinformatics and computational Biology at Autonomous University of Madrid.